 The big question...

-It’s debated that after activating ‘business mode’, your organic engagement drops.
+It used to be debated that after you activated ‘business mode’, your organic engagement would decrease.

 The main benefit to having a business profile is getting free insights for your account.
 This is data such as your followers geolocation, when they are online and where people find your content (explore page, feed, hashtags).